lviens/ConvDeNoise/README.md

   - The **functions_for_autoencoders.py** file contains functions to bandpass filter the data with a Butterworth filter, denoise the SC functions with the SVDWF method (Moreau et al., 2017), and compute the stretching to retrieve dv/v measurements
   - The **ConvDeNoise_NS7M_station.h5** contains the weights of ConvDeNoise trained for the NS7M station (Requires Keras 2.2.4)
   - The **Test_data.mat** contains 16 days of raw SC functions at the NS7M station, reference waveforms to compute the dv/v,... (e.g., all the data required to reproduce the Figure).
-  - The **ConvDeNoise_core.py** code is our convolutional denoising autoencoder that was used to compute the **ConvDeNoise_NS7M_station.h5** files (requires the raw SC functions, please email me for the training set, the file is too big for Github)
+  - The **ConvDeNoise_core.py** file is the convolutional denoising autoencoder main code that was used to compute the **ConvDeNoise_NS7M_station.h5** file (requires the raw SC functions, please email me for the training set, file is too big for Github)